-Jon is a fan of travel, modernism, kitsch, gourmet food trucks, rodeo, and the LA Galaxy (like, seriously obsessed).
-The fastest way to his heart is with good kerning or a good Weissbier.
+Keys to my heart and mind include travel, modernism, kitsch, gourmet food trucks, rodeo, Eurovision, and the LA Galaxy, but the fastest way to win me over is with good kerning or a just good Weissbier.
 Or both.

 - 8 BDA International Awards